 They visit school regularly and share the school vision for development ensuring continuous improvement.

 Claire Jackson - Chair (Co-opted Governor)

 It It is a pleasure to be part of the governing body for Parkview where both of my children attended.
 I originally became a parent governor several years ago as I was interested in my children's education.
 I was born in Whitehaven and grew up in Millom.
 After leaving school I attended West Cumbria College and then moved away to Coventry for 10 years.
 For the most part of living in Coventry I worked for the Chamber of Commerce and subsequently with funding for post 16 education.
 It was there where I developed an understanding of learning and how it can impact on people's lives.
-I now work part-time as a medical secretary at the local doctors where I have been for the past 6 years.
+I now work part-time as a medical secretary at the local doctors where I have been for the past several years.

-Karen Hughes - Vice Chair (Co-opted Governor)
+Karen Hughes - (Co-opted Governor)